Close

 Converting that to Braille

-Gotcha, we have a proof of concept. we definitely need to build an installer to include all the needed software to work with AccessBrailleRAP (drivers, pandoc, ...) but this a promising feature allowing anybody to open a word processor file, convert it to Braille, and emboss it.
+Gotcha, we have a proof of concept. we definitely need to build an installer to include all the needed software to work with AccessBrailleRAP (drivers, pandoc, ...) but this a promising feature allowing anybody to open a word processor file, convert it into Braille, and emboss it.
 You don't even need to know anything about Braille !

 • Hacking AccessBrailleRAP with MuseScore